 The Tidelands Nature Center is a little more rustic than its neighbor the Georgia Sea Turtle Center.
 In addition to a small collection of sea animals in the center, they offer kayak tours, nature walks and special hands-on programs for kids.
 We participated in an identifying fish program, and my kids are still singing the parts of a fish song to the tune of “Head, Shoulders, Knees and Toes.”

-The Jekyll Island Museum is free and located within the Jekyll Island Historic District.
+The Mosaic, Jekyll Island Museum is located within the Jekyll Island Historic District.
 It has a small museum that showcases photographs and objects from the island’s colorful past.
 Bet you didn’t know that in addition to being the winter retreat for some of America’s most elite families, Jekyll Island also played a significant part in America’s history.
 In 1910, Senator William Alrich convened a secret meeting of financiers on Jekyll Island to create a proposal for banking reform that was the forerunner of today’s Federal Reserve.
-Today, the Jekyll Island Club National Historic Landmark District is a 240-acre, riverfront compound and one of the largest, ongoing restoration projects in the southeastern United States.
+Today, the Jekyll Island Club National Historic Landmark District is a 240-acre, riverfront compound and one of the largest ongoing restoration projects in the Southeastern United States.